OutWooods/memory-gatsby/project-plan.md

 [x] check for bugs

+[] Better format for message of cards tomorow (and give the numbers)

 [] Add better url for site

-Now do all the refactoring and testing
+Now do all the refactoring and testing - ESP TESTING

 -- Alpha Trial